-Many organisations have systems in place that could be used to transform the organisation into a truly learning company, removing the blame and improving outcomes for their clients but do they really understand the process, use it to its advantage and allow the staff to grow?
+Many learning organisations have systems in place that could be used to transform the organisation into a truly learning company, removing the blame and improving outcomes for their clients but do they really understand the process, use it to its advantage and allow the staff to grow?
 The private sector is clearly behind the starting line on the transformation from a blame culture to a learning organisation.
 That is because there is a pressure on a private sector provider of health and social care services to almost adopt a blame culture to demonstrate they are taking incidents that occur seriously.

 We know that the journey to a learning organisation is not an easy one and revolves around good governance.
 When we conduct mock inspections and visit establishments one of the things we ask about is: complaints, incidents and accidents.
 We see very small numbers of these recorded and the usual answer to incident reporting is: We haven’t had any, or one or two incidents are reported.
 We know immediately from that comment that the organisation is not using the processes to help people, teams and the organisation learn.